 Fluctuations in the amount of electricity used by customers can vary significantly in response to seasonal changes in weather.
 In Canada and New York State cool summers may reduce air conditioning demand, while less severe winters may reduce electric heating load.
-In the Caribbean the impact of seasonal changes in weather on air conditioning demand is less pronounced due to the less variable seasonal changes that exist in the region; however, higher- or lower-than-normal temperatures can have a significant impact on air conditioning demand for electricity could materially impact the operations, financial condition and results of operations of the electric utilities.
+In the Caribbean the impact of seasonal changes in weather on air conditioning demand is less pronounced due to the less variable seasonal changes that exist in the region; however, higher- or lower-than-normal temperatures can have a significant impact on air conditioning demand.
+Significant fluctuations in weather-related demand for electricity could materially impact the operations, financial condition and results of operations of the electric utilities.